Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Philip A. Cusick - JPMorgan Securities LLC

 Okay.
 And then last one if I can, and I apologize because some of this again was asked a little bit.
-But can you say broadband sub losses in the second quarter voluntary versus involuntary, Legacy versus CTF, and talk about which of those should be better in 3Q.
+But can you go through the broadband sub losses in the second quarter voluntary versus involuntary, Legacy versus CTF, and talk about which of those should be better in 3Q?

 Daniel J. McCarthy - Frontier Communications Corp.

-So from our perspective, we're starting to see the involuntary should be pretty stable from what we're seeing both Legacy and CTF at the current levels.
-We're seeing voluntary churn improved in the CTF side.
-And obviously, we only have one month down in this quarter, but we see definite improvement there and we see improvement both on the churn and the gross adds side on the Legacy side.
-So, again, one month is not a quarter make, but we feel pretty good about the trends that we're seeing on both Legacy and on the CTF side right now.
+So from our perspective, we're starting to see the involuntary should be pretty stable from what we're seeing, both Legacy and CTF at the current levels.
+We're seeing voluntary churn improve in the CTF side.
+And obviously, we only have one month down in this quarter, but we see definite improvement there and we see improvement both on the churn and the gross add side on the Legacy side.
+So, again, one month does not a quarter make, but we feel pretty good about the trends that we're seeing on both Legacy and on the CTF side right now.

 Philip A. Cusick - JPMorgan Securities LLC